Thursday, September 29, 2011

 Lunch on my Patio

-I contacted a landscaper and within a few weeks, phase 1 of my new patio was done.
+I contacted a landscaper, and within a few weeks, phase 1 of my new patio was done.
 It was just the right size and stair-stepped all the way down to the doors of our walkout basement.
-He came back a few months later and completed phase 2 and all was now well in my world.
-I now had an upper and lower patio.
-The upper to be used for coffee and lunch, the lower to be used for our new fire pit and making s'mores.
+He came back a few months later, completed phase 2, and all was well in my world.
+I now have an upper and lower patio.
+The upper is to be used for coffee and lunch, the lower is to be used for our new fire pit and making s'mores.
 Perfect, a place for every venue.

-I also began to think about the container gardening project that I was going to attempt in the spring.
-My husband bought me a great book for growing vegetables in pots.
+I also began thinking about the container gardening project I was going to attempt in the spring.
+My husband bought me a great book on growing vegetables in pots.
 I grew lettuce and cherry tomatoes this year.
-They were a big hit with the raccoons, I'll have to work on that problem later.
-For now though I want to just sit and enjoy my patio.
+They were a big hit with the raccoons.
+I'll have to work on that problem later.
+For now, though, I want to just sit and enjoy my patio.

-Today I'll take my kindle, my laptop, my newest magazine, my lunch and my dog and I'll sit out on my upper patio listening to the river and the sounds of fall.
+Today I'll take my Kindle, my laptop, my newest magazine, my lunch, and my dog, and I'll sit out on my upper patio listening to the river and the sounds of fall.
 I'll take memory snapshots of the leaves so that I can remember when they changed colors.
 I'll breathe deeply, as I'm sure someone near will have made a fire.
 I love the smell of fireplaces.
 I'll watch the squirrels throw acorns at my dog while chattering away.
 And then I'll close my eyes and turn my face to the sun and even pray a little.
-I'll want to be sure and thank God that for this moment in time--I am content.
+I'll want to be sure to thank God for this moment in time — I am content.
 It is sweet out here--having lunch on my patio.

 Monday, September 19, 2011